Pinoy Big Brother: Kumunity Season 10: Praise

-Allegations of sexual misconduct
+Controversy

+Two days before the end of voting during the celebrity edition's second nomination week, the producers decided to remove the Kumu voting limit of 10 votes per account per day.
+The move was criticized by viewers, and Albie Casiño became the second evictee.
+Executive producer and director Lauren Dyogi tweeted that they "initially planned it for the first nomination week but it didn't push through because of technical issues."

+Brenda Mage was criticized by viewers for telling an inappropriate joke to Eian Rances.
+Michael Ver Comaling was criticized for reportedly talking negatively about Juane siblings Nathan and Raf behind their backs.

+Houseplayer Marky Miranda was criticized for confronting housemates Comaling and Zach Guerrero after drinking.
+The following day, all three apologized.

+Stephanie Jordan criticized Rob Blackburn for reportedly shouting at fellow housemate Kai Espenido.
+Jordan's frankness was praised, but her insensitivity was criticized.
+During the fifth round of nominations, Gabb Skribikin was criticized for insensitivity to Jordan.
+Both Jordan and Skribikin were saved from eviction by the end of the week, with Jordan topping the polls after four consecutive second-to-last finishes.

-TJ Valderrama was subjected to controversy after he was spotted touching and looking at Shanaia Gomez in an allegedly sexual manner on several occasions by live feed viewers.
-This resulted in calls for his immediate removal from the house with the hashtag #ForceEvictTJ trending nationwide on November 20, 2021, alongside "Protect Shanaia Gomez."
-Gabriela Women's Party, a left-wing Filipino political party which advocates for the protection of women's rights, has also released a statement calling out the show regarding the issue.
-Moreover, the show and the housemates stated that there was nothing wrong happening, and that the viewers should be careful of what they accuse.
-Valderrama was eventually evicted on Day 51 while also being the sole housemate to receive a negative vote tally for the season.
+TJ Valderrama was seen by live-feed viewers touching and looking at Shanaia Gomez in an allegedly-sexual manner.
+Gabriela Women's Party, a left-wing Filipino political party which advocates for women's rights, released a statement about the issue.
+The producers and the housemates agreed to moderate their behavior.
+Valderrama, evicted on Day 51, was the season's only housemate to receive a negative vote tally.

-History Quiz Bee incorrect answers

-Gabb Skribikin and Kai Espenido were widely criticized across social media platforms for incorrectly answering a question about the collective nickname of three Filipino priests executed during the Spanish colonial period, namely Mariano Gomez, Jose Burgos, and Jacinto Zamora, known as Gomburza, during their History Quiz Bee.
-Espenido answered "MarJo", while Skribikin answered "MaJoHa".
-The latter was also criticized for answering "SLEX" to a question about the San Juanico Bridge.
-Viewers said that the incorrect answers of both Espenido and Skribikin are a symptom of the Philippines' poor education system, and others called for the Department of Education (DepEd) to "open the schools" online.
-Because of this, Big Brother decided to refreshen the teen housemates' knowledge in Philippine history by giving them quizzes in the form of a Head of Household challenge along with an examination weekly task that was given to them in the following week, though Espenido was already evicted a week prior, thus she didn't participate in the History Week.

-Host Robi Domingo, who asked the history questions to the housemates, expressed his disappointment on Twitter a few days after the history quiz bee trended across social media, saying “Sa una, nakakatawa pero habang tumatagal, di na nakakatuwa.
+Gabb Skribikin and Kai Espenido were criticized on social media for incorrectly answering a question about the collective nickname of three Filipino priests executed during the Spanish colonial period (Mariano Gomez, Jose Burgos and Jacinto Zamora, known as Gomburza) during their History Quiz Bee.
+Skribikin was also criticized for answering "SLEX" to a question about the San Juanico Bridge.
+Viewers called the incorrect answers a symptom of the Philippines' poor educational system.
+Host Robi Domingo, who asked the history questions, tweeted his disappointment several days after the quiz bee trended on social media: "Sa una, nakakatawa pero habang tumatagal, di na nakakatuwa.
 Sana maging daan ito para makita kung ano ang kakulangan sa sistema ng ating edukasyon.
-Sa lahat ng content creators, let's battle #MaJoHa.” ("At first, it's funny but as time passes by, it's not amusing anymore.
+Sa lahat ng content creators, let's battle #MaJoHa." ("At first, it's funny but as time passes by, it's not amusing anymore.
 I hope this will be a way to shed light on the gaps in our education system.
 To all content creators, let's battle #MaJoHa.")